Quuxplusone/goodcook/md/about.md

 all-purpose flour.
 I will explicitly indicate if some other type of flour is to be used.

 Virginia L. Downes
 April 8, 2012

+The "Drinks" page presents some of my favorite cocktail recipes.

 Arthur O'Dwyer
 November 30, 2017